-The Converse College Residential Life Staff hopes that you will have a fun and exciting year.
+The Converse University Residential Life Staff hopes that you will have a fun and exciting year.
 You are beginning a new adventure in communication, friendship, and interaction.
 Living in a residence hall community offers you opportunities to learn about yourself and others.
-Converse College is a residential college, meaning on-campus living is a valuable experience where in and out of class learning merge.
+Converse is a residential university, meaning on-campus living is a valuable experience where in and out of class learning merge.

 Living with a Roommate

 Sharing a room with someone is similar to other relationships—to be successful, it requires openness, flexibility and respect.